ramaseshu-Data/freshfood-ai-food-waste-analytics/README.md

 This project reflects the transition from operational reporting and data analytics into **analytics-driven solution design**.

 It combines **predictive analytics, monitoring systems, and data transparency** to support sustainability and data-driven decision making.
+## Sample Analytics Implementation

+This repository also includes a simple Python-based analytics example:

+- `food_waste_analysis.py`

+The script demonstrates:
+- sample food waste data modelling
+- KPI calculation
+- waste and recovery percentage analysis
+- simple trend-based prediction using linear regression

+This reflects the analytics perspective of the FreshFood platform and connects the business idea with practical data analysis.
 ---